tnovikava/magic-ball/README.md

 # magic-ball
-Widely know magic ball that give you an answer to your questions.
+Widely known magic ball that give you an answer to your questions.

 ## Table of Content
 * General Info